antonywarner/bodylimiter/README.md

 - If the Content-Length header is not present in (non chunked) request, its automatically rejected (411).
 - It applies only on http methods: POST, PUT, OPTIONS, DELETE, PATCH.
 Other methods are ignored

+#### Notes
+- Tomcat has a *maxPostSize* attribute on connectors, but this limits just certain kind of posts, see post on [stack overflow](http://stackoverflow.com/questions/14075287/does-maxpostsize-apply-to-multipart-form-data-file-uploads)